-Have you heard about this wonderful family dog called a Bernotto™?
+Have you heard about this wonderful family dog called a Sweet Pine Bernotto™?
 Of course you haven’t, it’s never been done!
-Keep reading to find out why this cross….

-That’s actually a good question.
-It’s a Bernese Mountain Dog and a Lagotto Romagnolo cross.
-We absolutely LOVE the Bernese Mountain Dog, but with the genetic diseases it is prone to, their life span is only about 6-8 years.
+Why did we chose this cross?
+Our main reason for this cross is based on the health and longevity for the dogs.
+We absolutely LOVE the Bernese Mountain Dog, but with the genetic diseases it is prone to their life span ends up only about 6-8 years on average.
 That’s much too short!
-The Lagotto is a smaller dog with almost zero genetic diseases and a 12-14 year lifespan.
+The Lagotto is a smaller dog with very few genetic diseases, a 12-16 year lifespan plus they are a very hardy breed.
 Add in their non-shedding coat and we’d say that’s a winner!
+Keep reading to find out more about these breeds.

 Bernese Mountain Dog